DokaIzk/celo-ethlint/README.md

 The following are some best practices to keep in mind when writing smart contracts:

 1. Use the latest version of Solidity: The latest version of Solidity includes important security improvements, so it is important to keep your contracts up to date.
-2. Use SafeMath: SafeMath is a library that provides secure arithmetic operations in Solidity.
-It prevents integer overflow and underflow, which can result in unexpected behavior or even security vulnerabilities.
-Always use SafeMath when performing arithmetic operations in your smart contracts.
-3. Avoid using `tx.origin`: The `tx.origin` variable can be manipulated by attackers to perform unauthorized actions.
+2. Avoid using `tx.origin`: The `tx.origin` variable can be manipulated by attackers to perform unauthorized actions.
 It is recommended to use `msg.sender` instead.
-4. Avoid using `block.timestamp`: The `block.timestamp` variable can be manipulated by miners to set the timestamp of a block.
-It is recommended to use `block.number` or `blockhash` instead.
-5. Avoid using uninitialized storage: Uninitialized storage can contain sensitive information, so it is important to initialize all storage variables properly.
+3. Avoid using uninitialized storage: Uninitialized storage can contain sensitive information, so it is important to initialize all storage variables properly.
-6. Avoid using deprecated Solidity functions: Deprecated functions may have security vulnerabilities or unexpected behavior, so it is important to use up-to-date functions.
+4. Avoid using deprecated Solidity functions: Deprecated functions may have security vulnerabilities or unexpected behavior, so it is important to use up-to-date functions.
-7. Use modifiers to enforce access control: Modifiers can be used to restrict access to certain functions or variables.
+5. Use modifiers to enforce access control: Modifiers can be used to restrict access to certain functions or variables.
 Always use modifiers to enforce access control in your smart contracts.
-8. Use events to log important actions: Events can be used to log important actions in your smart contracts.
+6. Use events to log important actions: Events can be used to log important actions in your smart contracts.
 This can help with debugging and auditing.

 Now let's look at an example of a smart contract that uses Ethlint to identify potential security issues.
 We will write a simple contract that stores a list of users and their balances: